GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Let us first describe the typical workflow process of such approaches.
 Deep learning-based #acr("SSL") systems typically involve three primary components.
 // Input processing
-First, *input feature extraction* consists in computing acoustic features from the raw audio data.
+First, *input feature extraction* consists of computing acoustic features from the raw audio data.
-Spectrograms, #acr("ITD")s, #acr("IPD")s or the aforementioned #acr("GCC-PHAT")s are popular examples.
-Please refer to @sec:simulator:background:binaural for more details on such features.
-More originally, Perotin et al. have conducted a series of work investigating the use of the ambisonics format for performing #acr("SSL") @perotin_crnn-based_2018, @perotin_crnn-based_2019, @perotin_regression_2019 @perotin_localisation_2019.
-#draft[Add about Wav2vec for direct mapping (contrast with classical methods)]
 // DNN processing
 Secondly, the most important step consists of processing the pre-processed input data by a #acr("DNN").
 While approaches differ, their task generally consists of mapping the sound signal to the sound source(s) location(s).